EternalllZM/rtd-codz/docs/source/rules.rst

 - **Clients not Steam, Battle.net, or Plutonium are not allowed.**

-Please do not use any clients besides these.
 Includes RektT5, IW6X, and others.

 - **Gamesharing is not allowed**

-Asking others to gameshare_ with you is not only against Discord Terms of Service, but also against the Terms of Service on every platform that acts as a marketplace and client for games
+Asking others members to gameshare_ with you is not only against Discord Terms of Service, but also against the Terms of Service on every platform that acts as a marketplace and client for games
 (Steam, Xbox, PSN, etc.).
-Please do not ask that others compromise their account and security because you do not want to purchase the content.
+Do not ask that others compromise their account and security because you do not want to, or cannot afford to purchase the content.
-Proper gamesharing as intended is done with your **friends and family only**.
+Proper gamesharing as intended is done with your friends and family only.

 .. _gameshare: https://www.makeuseof.com/tag/gameshare-xbox-one/

 .. note::
     :ref:`Gamesharing is a feature for friends and family, not random members of a Discord server.`

 Rule 6 - No Voice Communication Abuse